AlexisTessier/speed-of-light/readme.md

 				while(test.loop()){
 					//Do the thing, but differently
 				}

+				return "result to be sure that all implementations do the same thing";
 			}
 		}
 	}).run().order();

 ####Documentation

-**SpeedOfLight(params)** returns an soltest object which can run defined tests.
+**SpeedOfLight(params)** returns a soltest object which can run defined tests.

+or one of these alias (if you like semantic) :

+-	**SpeedOfLight.benchmark(params)**
+-	**SpeedOfLight.performance.test(params)**

--	**params.name** is a string to describe the thing to do
+-	**params.about** is a string to describe the thing to do

--	**params.timesToRun** is a integer which multiply the number of times that a basic loop runs (10000).
+-	**params.timesToRun** is an integer which indicate the number of times your loops while be runned (10000 by default).

+-	**params.timeScale** is an integer which indicate approximately the number of milliseconds your loops continue to run. (if used, the params timesToRun will be ignored)

--	**params.test** is an object containing the differents ways to achieve the thing to do.
+-	**params.implementations** is an object containing the differents ways to achieve the thing to do.
 Each key have to be a string naming the way used, and must contain a test function.

-A test function take in arguments one object with a loop() method which just increase a counter.
-When the counter is greater than **timesToRun * 10000**, the loop method returns false.
+A test function take in arguments one object with a loop() method which just increase a counter (by 1 or by the delta time since last call according to your use or not of timeScale params).
+When the counter is greater than timesToRun or timeScale, the loop method returns false.

+A test function can return a value (if you want).
+This value will be compared (using module "deepequal") with the returned values of others test functions.
+You can use that feature to be sure your results are the same in all of your implementations.

-**soltest.run(showlog)** run all your test functions and calculate the execution time for each.
+**soltest.run(showlog)** run all your test functions and calculate the execution time/count for each.

 -	**showlog** if false, you don't see on console the results of test